raw-packet/raw-packet.github.io/index.md

 ---

+# Important information
+***This project is created only for educational purposes and can not be used for law violation or personal gain.<br/>The author of this project is not responsible for any possible harm caused by the materials of this project.***

-## Description
+# Description
 This project implements network protocols such as Ethernet ARP IPv4 UDP TCP DHCPv4 ICMPv4 IPv6 DHCPv6 ICMPv6 DNS MDNS on raw socket.

-## Disclaimer
-This project is created only for educational purposes and can not be used for law violation or personal gain.
-The author of this project is not responsible for any possible harm caused by the materials of this project.

 ---